BMorearty/exportiphoto/README.md

 2. There is no step 2

-note that the -m flag is only available if extra libraries are installed;
+Note that the -m flag is only available if extra libraries are installed;
 see below.

-if you are facing encoding problems like "UnicodeEncodeError", try -q flag to stop the console output;
+If you are facing encoding problems like "UnicodeEncodeError", try -q flag to stop the console output;

 Output
 ------